ericksonc/ericksonc.github.io/_posts/2019-11-02-railay-really.md

 <h2>Visiting Friends</H2>

-{% include image_caption.html imageurl="/images/posts/davejen.jpeg" title="Railay Beach" %}
+{% include image_caption.html imageurl="/images/posts/davejen.jpg" title="Dave and Jen" %}

 This leg of the journey was extra special as friends from back home were along, my "bro" Dave, and his girlfriend Jen.
 They'd been planning a ten day trip to Railay, Phi Phi and Phuket, and the three of us met up for their Railay leg, before I moved on to Lanta for a couple of months.